cass-kul/cass-kul.github.io/_exercises/cache.md

 location!

 Let us look at a basic cache attack, called **Flush+Reload**.
-Flush+Reload relies on an instruction, offered by some CPUs, to *flush* (remove all data from) the cache.
+Flush+Reload relies on an instruction, offered by some CPUs, to *flush* (remove data from) the cache.
 We illustrate **Flush+Reload** with a step-by-step example (notice that each item number corresponds to a slide in the slideshow below):
 1. Consider that an attacker and a victim share some memory so that a variable